kennedyowusu/hotel-website/README.md

 # HOTEL ROOMS APPLICATION <a name="about-project"></a>

-**HOTEL ROOMS APPLICATION** Welcome to KOBICYPHER Hotel, where luxury meets comfort.
+**HOTEL WEBSITE** Welcome to KOBICYPHER Hotel, where luxury meets comfort.
 Our hotel is dedicated to providing a memorable and delightful experience for our guests.
 Nestled in the heart of Dubai, our prime location offers easy access to popular attractions, vibrant shopping districts, and exquisite dining options.

-## ScreenShots of the APP
+## Screenshots of the Website

 ![User Interface](./src//assets/screenshot/1.png)
 ![User Interface](./src//assets/screenshot/2.png)